michaelgorkow/SAS_DeepLearning/Face_Mask_Detection/README.md

 In this example I train a Tiny YOLOv2 model to detect faces and covered faces on images.
 This model is then used in a SAS Event Stream Processing project to score frames from a video.<br>

 ### Further ideas
-The main idea came during the corona crisis but this could of course also be interesting for other usecases:
-* Identify pickpocketing
-* Observe demonstrations and quickly identify dangerous people
+* Generate warnings if people are not wearing masks
+* Restrict access if a person is not wearing a mask

 ### Data
-The data was collected and annotated manually via Google Image Search.
+The data was collected and annotated manually via Google Image Search.<br>
-Annotations were performed using [CVAT](https://github.com/opencv/cvat).
+Annotations were performed using [CVAT](https://github.com/opencv/cvat).<br>
 Additionally the data and labels were augmented with several transformations including, flipping, HSV transformations and mosaic stitching.

 ### Demo
-Demo videos can be found here:
+Demo video can be found here:
 * Face Mask Detection

 [![Face Mask Detection with Computer Vision](https://img.youtube.com/vi/C8ROYvP-XYc/0.jpg)](https://www.youtube.com/watch?v=C8ROYvP-XYc)